Claire called me this morning on her way home from her

 Sometimes, those night shifts are brutal, and she's exhausted

 and talking keeps her alert as she drives home to her apartment.

-This is what makes Claire so good at this job.
+Claire is so good at this burn tech job.

 I've been thinking a lot about faith and its meaning.